IBM-Cloud/techxchange-labs/docs/agentic-1813/05-publish-sample-agentic-da-into-catalog.md

 ### Understanding the Catalog Metadata

 When developing a custom Deployable Architecture (DA), the product repository must include an `ibm_catalog.json` file.
 This file provides the necessary metadata and input variable definitions required by IBM Cloud to correctly process and deploy the product.

 In a real-world scenario, this file would be created alongside your Terraform files in your source repository, and both would be packaged together during your CI/CD release process (e.g., GitHub releases, GitLab releases).
-The `ibm_catalog.json` would typically contain:
+The `ibm_catalog.json` contains key aspects like product information, features, permissions, and input definitions.
+Here's what it would typically contain:

 ```json
 {